 A product list acts as a master sheet for all the products your business carries.
 A good product list should include all the products you carry, their cost, and their retail selling price.

 Compiling a product list is a great way to get a feel for the different products you carry, their price points, and what sort of profit margin they offer.

 Inventory lists are more robust versions of product lists.
 For this reason, they usually include things like SKUs, product descriptions, reorder levels, and reorder quantities.
 Obviously, this makes them perfect for people who want a more comprehensive look at the products they carry.

 We’ve written an entire article all about inventory lists if you want to learn more.

-Purchase order templates
+Purchase order template

-Sales quote templates
+Sales quote template

 A sales quote isn’t necessary for all businesses or customers, but it’s good to know about how they function.
 Sales quotes are useful when prospective customers are asking about how much an order could cost, but they aren’t quite ready to make that order yet.
 You’ll often deal with sales quotes in bulk orders or for custom orders, where special items need to be created for a customer.

-Sales order templates
+Sales order template

 Bills of materials template